United States District Court, W.D. Washington, at Tacoma.

-James Rittenhouse Bellis, Melody L. Allen, Suquamish Tribe, Suquamish, WA, Julie K. Ainsworth?Taylor, David A. Bricklin, Bricklin Newman LLP, Seattle, WA, for Plaintiff.
+James E. Lobsenz, Carney Badley Spellman, Seattle, WA, Katherine A. George, Harrison Benis & Spence, Seattle, WA, James Rittenhouse Bellis, Melody L. Allen, Suquamish Tribe, Suquamish, WA, Julie K. Ainsworth?Taylor, David A. Bricklin, Bricklin Newman LLP, Seattle, WA, for Plaintiffs.

-Brian C. Kipnis, U.S. Attorney's Office, Seattle, WA, Luther Langdon Hajek, Rickey Doyle Turner, Jr., U.S. Department of Justice, Denver, CO, Matthew B. Henjum, Peter K. Dykema, Washington, DC, for Defendants.
+Brian C. Kipnis, U.S. Attorney's Office (Sea) Seattle, WA, Luther Langdon Hajek, U.S. Department of Justice Denver, CO, Peter K. Dykema, U.S. Department of Justice Washington, DC, for Defendants.

 RONALD B. LEIGHTON, District Judge.